Dodge Avenger

 The Dodge Avenger is a front-wheel drive, mid-sized sedan that was marketed by Dodge.
 The Avenger made its North American debut in 1994 for the 1995 model year as a coupe that was produced until 2000.
-The model name was reintroduced to the market as a four-door sports sedan starting in 2007 for the 2008 model year.
+The model name was reintroduced to the market as a four-door sedan in 2007 for the 2008 model year.
+The Dodge Avenger name was used on the South African market Hillman Avengers in 1975 and 1976.

 The 2014 model year marked the end of Avenger production as the mid-sized models for both the Dodge and Chrysler brands were consolidated into the new Chrysler 200 introduced for the 2015 model year while Dodge received the new compact Dart.

+Nameplate history

+The first use of the Dodge Avenger name was on a badge-engineered version of the European Hillman Avenger, exclusive to South Africa.
+The same car was sold in North America as the Plymouth Cricket between 1972 and 1974.
+In place of the Hillman engines, this version used a Peugeot 1.6 L engine (as also installed in locally assembled Peugeot 404s) to satisfy local content requirements.
+The Dodge-branded Avenger was introduced in 1975 and was then renamed Chrysler in 1976.
+This generation has nothing in common with later Dodge Avengers.
+After Chrysler ZA was merged into Sigma in 1976, the Avenger was soon canceled to allow Sigma to free up more production capacity for the Mazda 323.

+The Avenger nameplate returned as a 2023 subcompact Jeep model available as a plug-in hybrid version or an all-electric drivetrain.

 Dodge Avenger Coupe (1995–2000)

-Introduced as a two-door sedan but called a coupe in North America, the Dodge Avenger was built from 1994 until 2000 in a similar size and price class as the Dodge Daytona, which was discontinued in February 1993.
+Introduced as a two-door coupe in North America, the Dodge Avenger was built from 1994 until 2000 in a similar size and price class as the Dodge Daytona, which was discontinued in February 1993.

-The Avenger, along with the similar Chrysler Sebring sedan, was built by Diamond Star Motors (DSM), a joint venture between Chrysler Corporation and Mitsubishi Motors, on a version of the Mitsubishi Galant platform (which also spawned the similar Mitsubishi Eclipse).
-Chrysler sold its equity stake to Mitsubishi in 1993, and Diamond-Star Motors was renamed Mitsubishi Motors Manufacturing America (MMMA) on July 1, 1995.
-Avengers and Sebring coupes built from 1994 until 1996 both have DSM markings in their engine compartments.
+The Avenger, along with the similar Chrysler Sebring coupe, was built by Diamond Star Motors (DSM), a joint venture between Chrysler Corporation and Mitsubishi Motors, on a version of the Mitsubishi Galant platform (which also spawned the similar Mitsubishi Eclipse).
+Chrysler sold its equity stake to Mitsubishi in 1993.
+Diamond-Star Motors was renamed Mitsubishi Motors Manufacturing America (MMMA) on July 1, 1995.
+Avengers and Sebring coupes built from 1994 until 1996 have DSM identification in their engine compartments.

 The Avenger was built on a 103.7 in wheelbase and used either a 2.0 L inline-four engine (the Chrysler 420A) or a Mitsubishi-designed 2.5 L V6.
-The four-cylinder was coupled to either a five-speed manual transmission, shared with the Mitsubishi Eclipse and Eagle Talon, or a four-speed automatic.
+The four-cylinder was coupled to a five-speed manual transmission, shared with the Mitsubishi Eclipse and Eagle Talon, or a four-speed automatic.
 The V6 engine was only available with the A604 automatic transmission.
 The Avengers featured a fully independent double wishbone suspension and variable-speed rack-and-pinion steering.

-Trims included the Highline base model (V6 among other options made standard in 2000) and the ES.
+Trims included the Highline base model (the V6 engine, among other options, were made standard in 2000) and the ES.